 and a non-stress test

-Stress tests to check your baby's health during uterine
+Stress tests to check your baby's health by monitoring for heart rate during uterine

 First-trimester screening for aneuploidy [committee opinion].
 American College of Obstetricians and Gynecologists.
 2004 July;296.